Heat Transfer Shape Optimization: Stability and Non-Optimality of the Ball: Introduction

 Applying the divergence theorem for $J_{\infty}^{f}(\Omega)$ and $J_{\beta}^{f}(\Omega)$ yields the following identities:

-which represent the total heat of the thermal body $\Omega$ under the conditions of heat conduction and heat convection, respectively.
-Therefore, the problem of maximizing the averaged heat in $\Omega$ under these conditions is equivalent to the problem of minimizing the energy functionals $J^{f}_{\infty}(\cdot)$ and $J^{f}_{\beta}(\cdot)$ among domains with fixed volume.
+which often represent the total heat of the thermal body $\Omega$ under the conditions of heat conduction and heat convection, respectively.
+Therefore, the problem of finding the optimal shape to maximize the averaged heat under these conditions is equivalent to the problem of minimizing the energy functionals $J^{f}_{\infty}(\cdot)$ and $J^{f}_{\beta}(\cdot)$ among domains with fixed volume.
+We also mention that similar energy minimization problems from heat transfer background are considered in \cite{BW}, \cite{BBN}, \cite{BBN1}, \cite{Buttazzo}, \cite{Dam}, \cite{DP00}, \cite{DLW}, \cite{HLL1}, etc.

 $f\equiv 1$ is a classical special case for such problems.
 In this case, the quantity $\int_{\Omega}u_{\Omega}^{1}dx$ is the torsional rigidity of $\Omega$.
 The classical Saint-Venant inequality states that, among domains of fixed volume, the ball maximizes the torsional rigidity, and therefore